iamadamdev/bypass-paywalls-chrome/README.md

 1. Drag the `bypass-paywalls-chrome-master` folder anywhere on the page to import it.

 **Notes**
-* Every time you open Chrome it may warn you about running extensions in developer mode, just click 🗙 to keep the extension enabled.
+* Every time you open Chrome it may warn you about running extensions in developer mode, just click ðŸ—™ to keep the extension enabled.
 * You will be logged out for any site you have checked.
 * This extension works best along side the adblocker uBlock Origin.